Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Points Park

-Across the street from Battles is Points Park lookout, it is a stunning view.
-The New York Peace Monument stands 95 feet tall and honors both armies with a handshake between a union and confederate soldier as they stand with the U.S. flag in ‘Reconciliation.’
-There is a small fee for entrance to the park.
+Across the street from Battles is Points Park lookout; it is a stunning view.
+The New York Peace Monument stands 95 feet tall and honors both armies with a handshake between a Union and Confederate soldier as they stand with the U.S. flag in ‘Reconciliation.’
+There is a small entrance fee for the park.
 In the National Park office just across the street, you can view a large painting, “The Battle Above the Clouds,” and where you can learn more about the battle.

 Battle Above the Clouds